steemit/yo/README.md

  3. ***Notification sender***

     This component handles sending out notifications to end users based on the current configuration in the database.
-After sending out a notification, the notification sender will mark it as sent at this stage.
-This is where the actual notification is sent to the user and for applications such as webpush an external endpoint is provided here.
+After sending out a notification, the notification sender will mark it as mark_sent at this stage.
+This is where the actual notification is mark_sent to the user and for applications such as webpush an external endpoint is provided here.

  4. ***API server***